Il contenuto di questa pagina richiede una nuova versione di Adobe Flash Player.

 CUISINE, RESTAURANTS AND NIGHT LIFE IN GUADELOUPE

-Cooking and food in Guadeloupe with the variety of flavors, fragrances and colors are well represented by a selection of restaurants.
+The cuisine in Guadeloupe, with it's variety of flavors, fragrances and colors, is well represented by its wide selection of restaurants.

-Guadeloupe today oriented tourism in the tourist areas like Sainte Anne, and Saint Francois Le Gosier, offers many restaurants that reinterpret the Creole cuisine as nouvelle-cuisine, calling it "progressive cuisine."
-The choice is very wide, between Creole cuisine, French, Italian, Chinese, Tex-Mex, Lebanese, Indian and pizza.
+Guadeloupe today is especially geared towards tourism and in its main tourist areas like Sainte Anne, and Saint Francois Le Gosier, you'll find many restaurants have reinterpret the Creole cuisine with nouvelle-cuisine, calling it "progressive cuisine."
+Choices also vary from, traditional Creole cuisine, French, Italian, Chinese, Tex-Mex, Lebanese, Indian and pizza.

-Do not miss the chance to eat in one of several "lolo" along the roads or near the beaches, a way to sample the kitchen of Guadeloupe normally prepared by the still "mami" and cheap (10/12 euro on fish dish with rice, local vegetables, beans, red ...).
-In recent years, along the main roads in tourist areas, many restaurants have been offering only ... grilled pork ribs, chicken and fish in a free and cheap.
+Do not miss the chance to eat in one of the common "lolo" which you can find on the roadsides near the beaches A good way to sample the traditional cooking, normally stilled cooked by "mami" and cheap (10/12 Euros for fish dishes accompanied with rice, local vegetables and red beans etc.) Recently many BBQ restaurants have sprung up roadside in many of the main touristic destinations.
+They serve up, grilled pork ribs, chicken and fish in a free style atmosphere and are often cheap.

 night life guadeloupe

-We suggest you find at the various proposals for shows, concerts and events through local media.
+We suggest you look for concerts and events through local media.

 Restaurants in Guadeloupe and islands